AhmadDarKhalil/VISOR/README.md

 ## How to use
-The visualization script vis.py contains a function called `folder_of_jsons_to_masks` implemented to visualize the JSON files, the function support has those arguments:
+Open `demo.py` script and edit the paths with yout local paths. `demo.py` script will call `folder_of_jsons_to_masks` function from vis.py the function support has those arguments:

 `input_directory`: a path to JSON files you want to visualizse.<br />
 `output_directory`: a path where the output masks/overlay would be generated.<br />